 Figure 7.
-Stacked length frequencies for Greenland halibut in the Nuuk fjord and Ameralik.
+Stacked length frequencies for Greenland halibut in the Nuuk fjord and Ameralik. (note 2015,17 and 2018 autumn survey 2019 and 2020 spring survey).

 Figure 8.
 Stacked length frequencies for Cod in the Nuuk fjord and Ameralik.

 Figure 9.
 Stacked length frequencies for deep-sea redfish in the Nuuk fjord and Ameralik.